leelynne/sqserv/README.md

 # sqserv
-A net/http like interface for SQS
+A net/http like interface for SQS (in progress)